Pylons/pyramid/docs/narr/views.rst

 context

-  An instance of a model found via graph :term:`traversal` or :term:`URL dispatch`.
+  An instance of a :term:`context` found via graph :term:`traversal` or :term:`URL dispatch`.
+If the context is found via traversal, it will be a :term:`model` object.

 request